It’s been a few months since my trip to Jordan, but I left the best for the last – practical tips to plan your own trip.

 Hotels by the Dead Sea

 I stayed in the Movenpick Dead Sea resort and couldn’t recommend it enough.
 I also spent a night at the Holiday Inn Resort by the Dead Sea on my way out of the country, which was also very nice, but faded in comparison with Movenpick.
-Hotel options listed below:
+Hotel options are listed below:

-personal favourite for next trip – Ma’in Hot Springs *****
+a personal favourite for next trip – Ma’in Hot Springs *****

 Dead Sea Spa Hotel ****

 budget – Thara Real Estate (apartments)

 At the time I booked a hotel in Wadi Musa, there were not many left and not much to choose from.
 I found the Village Resort (as seen in this post) by chance and even though it was on the other side of the village, the option for free transport to Petra visitor centre seemed as a good compromise.

 Unfortunately, that also meant that they would only give us a lift once and for the remaining part of the trips we had to take taxis there and forth as it wasn’t a walking distance even to the village centre.